SChafinIII/portfolio/README.md

 This project was developed by Steven Chafin.

 ## License
-This project is licensed under the MIT License.
+Licensed under the [MIT](https://opensource.org/licenses/MIT) license.